Mazzk123/semantic-html-refactor/README.md

 # semantic-html-refactor

-Semantic refactoring of a marketing website
+Semantic refactoring of a marketing website changed div tags to more semantic elements added alt txt for accessibility